Committee

 EGRG activities are organised by a committee of volunteers working in Geography Departments across the UK and beyond, each typically serving for 3 years.
 Elections to the Committee happen at our AGM, held each year at the RGS-IBG Conference.

-Prizes Officer – Liam Keenan
+Chair – Liam Keenan

 Liam Keenan is Assistant Professor in Economic Geography at the University of Nottingham.
 As an economic geographer, his research interests include financialization, financial centres, global financial networks, and global production networks.
 Liam is currently researching the role of mergers and acquisitions (M&As) in reshaping the geographies of several global industries as part of wider transformations related to increasing financialization.
 [Webpage]

-Early Careers Officer -Nina Willment
+Early Careers Officer – Diana Morales

 Ordinary Members – Sarah Hall and Jennifer Johns